catillery/Algorithm-Implementations/README.md

 # Algorithm Complexity Analysis
 A comparison of theoretical versus simulated time and space complexities of various algorithms.
-Visualized and evaluated results against theoretical calculations by ANOVA.
+Visualized and evaluated results against theoretical calculations by statistical ANOVA.

 ## Getting Started and Executing the Program